timetoady/timetoady.gihub.io/_posts/2020-10-17-Database-ics.md

 As a result, PostgreSQL floats in a happy medium of high ACID compatibility, but is also more flexible and more able to handle large databases and complex queries.
 It's also more approachable than many first-time divers into the SQL sea (uh, *Thor: Ragnarok*?), particularly because it keeps more strictly to the actual Structured Query Language tenets than other mainline SQLs.

 Overall, its a well-rounded compromise between the the feats and the frailties of both sides.
-That doesn't mean it fits all spaces (there are plenty of times where its far better to be a specialist rather than an all-rounder), but like its NoSQL counterpart MongoDB, it positions itself somewhat in the middle of the equation to catch a broader group of needs.
+That doesn't mean it fits all spaces (there are plenty of times when its far better to be a specialist rather than an all-rounder), but like its NoSQL counterpart MongoDB, it positions itself somewhat in the middle of the equation to catch a broader group of needs.

 ## The Sum Up